Planning Your British Virgin Islands Trip: A Weather-Based Guide

 Spring and early summer offer a sweet spot: decent weather, fewer tourists than winter, and noticeably lower prices.
 Rainfall remains relatively contained during this window.

-Data for April through July is not provided in the current observations, but travel guides consistently note April and May as prime shoulder months with dry conditions and trade winds that keep temperatures comfortable.
+Travel guides consistently note April and May as prime shoulder months with dry conditions and trade winds that keep temperatures comfortable.
 June begins the transition toward wetter patterns, though it remains visitable.
 Humidity edges upward as summer approaches, and the first hints of seasonal rainfall emerge, but beaches remain less crowded than winter months.

 This period suits budget-conscious travelers and those seeking a quieter island experience without sacrificing good weather.
 Shoulder season prices are markedly lower than December-February, and accommodations have greater availability.